-Hiring process has 3 stages: sourcing, screening, and interviewing.
+The hiring process has 3 stages: sourcing, screening, and interviewing.

 You should roughly estimate how many people you need at each stage.
 A common rule of thumb is to move 25% of people from one stage to another.
 So, for example, if you're offering 1 job, you should interview 4 people, screen 16, and source 64.

-This is not a hard-and-fast rule but it can help you fine-tune the hiring process and see if there’s imbalance in any of your stages.
+This is not a hard-and-fast rule but it can help you fine-tune the hiring process and see if there’s an imbalance in any of your stages.

 Stage 1: Sourcing

 Sourcing is the first stage, the one where you promote the position so people would apply.
 The goal is to get enough qualified applicants so you can proceed to the next stage.